-Class B Commercial Driver License (CDL) Certification: Overview of Programs
+Class B Commercial Driver License Certification: Program Overview

 While certification programs to prepare drivers to obtain a Class B commercial driver license (CDL) aren't available, drivers can enroll in CDL training programs to get ready for the required licensing exam.
 These programs combine behind-the-wheel training with classroom instruction.